ShaneCupid/Programming-Fundamentals/README.md

 # Programming Fundamentals

 Programs that can each be written inside the main method or other static methods without having to use OOP concepts.
+Concepts' practice.

 ## Description